NoeReverse/nuxt-telegram-miniapps/README.md

 # Nuxt Telegram Miniapps UI Kit

 This is an experiment in building a library of Telegram web application interface components with Tailwind CSS.
-All components inherit the design concept of Telegram for Android, but do not try to match it exactly.
+All components inherit the design concept of Telegram for Android and partially Telegram for iOS, but do not try to match it exactly.

 ⚠️ **Please do not use this library in real projects until the first stable version is published.
 Breaking changes may occur without prior notice!**